jemis4991/Document-Oriented-NoSQL-system/README.md

 +How to excute the code?
 => Project2_DB2.py<br>
-=>It will automatically generate the output files in the output folder.
+=>It will automatically generate the output files in the output folder.<br>
-=>This project is generate two Databases.
+=>This project is generate two Databases.<br>
-	1.DB2 to store the collection for txt files.
+	1.DB2 to store the collection for txt files.<br>
 	2.Project2 to store the new created PROJECTS documents collection and EMPLOYEES documents collection.

 =>both parts are done in the same file Project2_DB2.py.